 The short answer is that you can put solar panels on a garage roof as long as its slope allows.

 As with everything, there are additional things to think about, which we’ll cover in this article.

 Considerations When Installing Solar Panels on a Garage

 Detached garages are a great place to install solar panels.
 If you don’t like the look of solar panels on your house, installing them on a detached garage keeps them out of view and preserves your home’s curb appeal.

-Solar panels can be placed in various locations, but there are a couple of basic criteria that need to be met first:
+Generally speaking, solar panels can be placed in various locations.
+However, there are a couple of criteria that need to be met first:

 - They can’t be placed in the shade

 - The location needs to be structurally sound

 - If placed on a roof, the roof needs to be in good shape